-As you see, you can use same tests for functional and acceptance testing.
+As you see, the syntax is the same for functional and acceptance tests.

-Acceptance tests are usually much slower than functional tests.
+Functional tests are usually much faster than acceptance tests.
 But functional tests are less stable as they run Codeception

-and the application in the one environment.
-If your application was not designed to run in long lived processes,
+and the application in one environment.
+If your application was not designed to run in long lived processes (e.g.

 As you may already know, the